ItsjustWanjiru/dsc-ml-fundamentals-lab/README.md

 * Recall the difference between bias and variance
 * Practice identifying bias and variance in model performance
 * Practice applying strategies to minimize bias and variance
-* Practice selecting a final model and evaluating it on a holdout set
+* Practice selecting a final model and evaluating it on a holdout set.

 ## Your Task: Build a Model to Predict Blood Pressure